essigmannlab/8OG_mutagenesis/analysis/README.md

 ### Purpose:
 - Import and convert COSMIC signatures for processing
-- Import and convert Steven's 8-oxoG mutational signature for processing
+- Import and convert 8-oxoG mutational spectrum for processing
 - Match cosine similarities of COSMIC signatures to various spectra
 - Perform unsupervised hierarchical clustering on signatures
 - Create and save heatmap and dendrogram visuals
 - Organize data to look at segments of mutations (e.g. C>A)

 ### Authors:
-Essigmann Lab, MIT; Lina Kim
+Essigmann Lab, MIT; Lina Kim, klkim [at] mit dot edu

 ## cospec.py